-The scholarship program provide a funded pathway through either Basic, Advanced, Faculty or Chapter training in Australia and Aotearoa New Zealand.
-Scholarships are available to medical graduates and Physician Trainees who identify as being of Aboriginal, Torres Strait Islander, Māori or Pacific Islander heritage, and who have been accepted or are applying to be accepted into an RACP training program.
+The scholarship program provides a funded pathway through Basic, Advanced, Faculty or Chapter training in Australia and Aotearoa New Zealand.
+Scholarships are available to medical graduates and Physician Trainees who identify as Aboriginal, Torres Strait Islander, Māori or Pacific Islander, and who have been accepted or are applying to be accepted into an RACP training program.

 RACP President's Indigenous Congress Prize

-The Prize, which is available to medical students, junior medical officers and physician trainees who identify as being Aboriginal, Torres Strait Islander or Māori, provides full registration, return economy airfare and accommodation to the RACP Congress.
+The Prize, which is available to medical students, junior medical officers and physician trainees who identify as Aboriginal, Torres Strait Islander or Māori, provides full registration, return economy airfares and accommodation to attend the RACP Congress.

 John Snow Scholarship

 The Scholarship offers an opportunity for medical students to present on a subject relating to Public Health at an AFPHM event.
 Representatives will be selected from each Australian state and territory and Aotearoa New Zealand.
-Each representative receives $250 and online registration to the Population Health Congress 2022.
-The Scholarship recipient is awarded $1500.
+Each representative receives $250.
+The Scholarship recipient is awarded an additional $500.